 Countless throngs of angels stand before you to serve you night and day; and, beholding the glory of your presence, they offer you unceasing praise.
 Joining with them, and giving voice to every creature under heaven, we acclaim you, and glorify your Name, as we sing,

-Sanctus and Benedictus
+Sanctus and Benedictus Sung by the Choir.

-Holy, Holy, Holy Lord, God of power and might, heaven and earth are full of your glory.
+Holy, holy, holy, Lord God of hosts,

+Heav'n and earth are full of thy glory:

+Glory be to thee, O Lord Most High.
+Amen.